Gluing and cutting cube tiling codes in dimension six

 In $1930$, Keller conjectured that in every cube tiling of $\er^d$ there is a twin pair (\cite{Ke1}).
 It was known that Keller's conjecture is true for dimensions $d\leq 6$ (\cite{P}) and false for all dimensions $d\geq 8$ (\cite{LS1,M}).
 Recently, Brakensiek, Heule, Mackey and Narv{\'a}ez made in outstanding way the final step in proving Keller's conjecture in dimension seven (\cite{BHM}).
-In the three papers on Keller's conjecture is a natural generalization of Minkowski's conjecture (\cite{Min}).
-The most important consequence of working on Minkowski's conjecture is Haj\'os's result on factorization of abelian groups (\cite{H,Sz1}).
-In the case of Keller's conjecture the work on this conjecture has brought us to a better understanding of the structure of cube tilings of $\er^d$ (\cite{GKP,Kap,Kis,KisL,KP,LS2}) and showed a power of advanced computational techniques (automated reasoning in \cite{BHM}).
-The problem considered in presented paper can be regarded as the aftermath of Keller's conjecture.
-And even if Mackey's counterexample to this conjecture, given in \cite{M}, shows that starting from dimension eight there are cube tiling codes $V\subset S^6$, $|S|\leq 64$, is doomed to failure: The number of all cube tiling codes $V\subset S^5$, where $|S|=4$ is of the order $6\cdot 10^{14}$ (\cite{Ost}), while the number of all cube tiling codes $V\subset S^6$, where $|S|=64$, as we mentioned above, far exceeds the number $10^{84}$.
+In the three papers on Keller's conjecture in dimension seven \cite{Kap,Kis,KisL} and also in \cite{KP}, we developed a method of analysing the structure of polybox codes via examination of covers of a polybox code by another polybox code.
+Some aspects of this `covering method' will be used in the paper.
+Let us recall that the method applied in \cite{Ost} for cube tiling codes $V\subset S^5$, where $S=\{a,a',b,b'\}$ was based on enumeration of all non-isomorphic such codes (there are $899,710,227$ of them (\cite{Ost})).
+It seems that an attempt to prove Theorem \ref{gc} via enumeration of all non-isomorphic cube tiling codes $V\subset S^6$, $|S|\leq 64$, is doomed to failure: The number of all cube tiling codes $V\subset S^5$, where $|S|=4$ is of the order $6\cdot 10^{14}$ (\cite{Ost}), while the number of all cube tiling codes $V\subset S^6$, where $|S|=64$, as we mentioned above, far exceeds the number $10^{84}$.